 He went all-in and built an adventure travel business based on doing all the activities he loves.
-Joe is passionate about showing visitors authentic Alaska, away from popular overlooks, trailheads, and hub locations that a majority of visitors see.
+Joe thrives on showing visitors authentic Alaska, away from popular overlooks, trailheads, and hub locations that most visitors see.

 People come alive after just a couple of hours on such an adventure, says Joe.
-There’s energy that comes from navigating where there are no roads, sidewalks, or even trails.
-There’s excitement when you have to stay alert to your senses, eyes and ears open, looking for moose that might’ve just had a calf, or black bears rustling through the brush.
+They get energy from navigating where there are no roads, sidewalks, or even trails.
+It's exciting when you have to stay alert to your senses, eyes and ears open, looking for moose that might’ve just had a calf, or black bears rustling through the brush.

 Q. What makes Alaska special for you?

 Alaska is wide open, the ultimate in freedom.
 It's a land of extremes.
 From crumbly rocks to glaciers, to raging streams and high peaks in every direction, most without names.

 It is also the ultimate in consequences if you don't understand the natural laws of this wild environment.